The Noom app has fast become one of the most popular choices on both iOS and Android platforms.

 So, I went and spent a few days reading the reviews and chatting with users in Facebook groups and forums.

 Here’s what I found...

 So many people these days overthink things when it comes to losing weight.

 There are some crazy diet ideas out there that would make you question people’s common sense.

 Could you imagine an egg and chipotle only diet?

-When it comes to achieving a healthy weight goal it’s all about the calories you take in, and the energy burn.
+When it comes to achieving a healthy weight goal it’s all about the calories in foods you take in, and the energy burn.
 (1)